 - Security is also on a lower end when compared to Client-Server architecture, but this is not just unique to FaaS.

 After the above overview on FaaS, it’s logical to ask whether it suits all the applications.
 The answer would be No and Yes.
 Many applications by its nature are well suited for FaaS architecture.
 Typical example might be an IoT device with its sporadic events.
 But, most applications of the yesteryear don’t, at least with their current designs.
 Certain effort would be required to rethink current applications to fit this architecture.

 By definition functions are stateless.
 They operate on a stimulus and gives a output.
 But, most applications need some kind of a state in the backend.
 To alleviate this shortcoming we might have to depend on some other service for maintaining state.
 The point to consider here is that the service we depend upon might not be inherently scalable, hence undermining the benefits of FaaS.
 Already people have started drawing parallels to Stored Procedures for being similar and the challenges it possesses.

-Lot many vendors are jumping in to offer FaaS based offerings.
+Lot many vendors are jumping in to offer FaaS-based offerings.
 The forerunners are

-The next couple of years can say whether Serverless Architecture or FaaS will sail through.
+In the next couple of years can say whether Serverless Architecture or FaaS will sail through.

 Are you looking to build a great product or service?
 Do you foresee technical challenges?
 If you answered yes to the above questions, then you must talk to us.
 We are a world-class custom software development company.
 We take up projects that are in our area of expertise.
 We know what we are good at and more importantly what we are not.
 We carefully choose projects where we strongly believe that we can add value.
 And not just in engineering but also in terms of how well we understand the domain.
 Book a free consultation with us today.
 Let’s work together.